The subtle statistics of the distance ladder: On the distance prior and selection effects: Case study I: CosmicFlows-4

 \subsubsection{Magnitude selection}

-Since the absolute magnitudes of the standard candles have been pre-calibrated in constructing the CF4 catalogue (allowing distances to be effectively treated as observables), Sec.~\ref{sec:sel_m} shows that magnitude selection would not impact $H_0$.
-Were this the case, the measured $H_0$ would remain $\approx 67~\kmsecMpc$.
+Since the absolute magnitudes of the standard candles have been pre-calibrated in constructing the CF4 catalogue (allowing distances to be effectively treated as observables), Sec.~\ref{sec:sel_m} shows that magnitude selection would not impact $H_0$ when inferred using the volume prior.
+Were this the case, the correct $H_0$ would therefore be $\approx 67~\kmsecMpc$.
 If the zero-point ($M$) was also inferred, neglecting the selection term would prevent the model from recognising that the sample preferentially includes brighter sources.
-As a result, $M$ would be inferred to be too bright, placing all sources at systematically larger distances and, consequently, the inferred $H_0$ would be between 67 and $75~\kmsecMpc$.
+As a result, $M$ would be inferred to be too bright, placing all sources at systematically larger distances and, consequently, $H_0$ would be between 67 and $75~\kmsecMpc$.
 This would also be the case if joint magnitude and redshift selection were in operation.
-We leave quantification of this for a future, more thorough recalibration of the CF4 distance ladder.
+(Of course we are assuming that the pre-calibrated distances are reliable; were these calibrations also to contain faulty assumptions concerning priors, selection or inference methodology the $H_0$ result could change further.)